Why Immersion in Gender and Sexuality Studies?

-An immersion sequence that includes courses and/or projects in Women’s and Gender Studies will foster interdisciplinary thinking about contemporary and historical understandings of gender, sexuality, and identities.
+An immersion sequence that includes courses and/or projects in Gender and Sexuality Studies will foster interdisciplinary thinking about contemporary and historical understandings of gender, sexuality, and identities.
 Students can achieve a deeper understanding of the complexity and wholeness of human experience by reaching across epistemological and methodological divisions to foster comprehensive, interdisciplinary perspectives on social life.
-An immersion sequence in Women’s and Gender Studies compels one to recognize the problems and possibilities of the changing times in which we live, but also empowers one to change the world.
+An immersion sequence in Gender and Sexuality Studies compels the student to recognize the problems and possibilities of the changing times in which we live.

-What Kind of Classes and Projects Will I Complete As Part of a Women’s and Gender Studies Immersion Experience?
+What Kind of Classes and Projects Will I Complete As Part of a Gender and Sexuality Studies Immersion Experience?

 The Department of Gender and Sexuality Studies has created two Immersion tracks, one for majors/minors and one for non-majors/minors completing an Immersion project that involves a gender and/or sexuality component.

 Please note: These tracks do not mean that you can’t carry out an individualized project with a GSS faculty member.
 You may sculpt an original Immersion experience with a GSS faculty member with the approval of that faculty member.
 Remember that you are in charge of your Immersion experience (see the Office of Immersion Resources website for complete information), and these are only suggested tracks!